en

 The challenges of processing Mexican IDs

-Every country has their version of the most widely circulated ID, which most citizens use to identify themselves during official procedures, such as online banking or getting a new job.
+Every country has their version of the most widely circulated ID, which citizens use to identify themselves during official procedures, opening a bank account or getting a new job.
 In Mexico, such a document is the Voting Credentials (Credencial para Votar in Spanish), or Voter ID card.

 Initially issued by the National Electoral Institute (INE) for Mexican people over 18 years old to participate in elections, a Mexican Voter ID is now official proof of identity accepted by many domestic organizations and companies, both government and private.